noamraph/nix-pills/pills/02-install-on-your-running.md

 downloaded Nix expressions.

 Channels are a set of packages and expressions available for download.
-Similar to Debian stable and unstable, there\'s a stable and unstable channel.
-In this installation, we\'re tracking `nixpkgs-unstable`.
+Similar to Debian stable and unstable, there's a stable and unstable channel.
+In this installation, we're tracking `nixpkgs-unstable`.

-Don\'t worry about Nix expressions yet, we\'ll get to them later.
+Don't worry about Nix expressions yet, we'll get to them later.

 Finally, for your convenience, the installer modified `~/.profile` to automatically enter the Nix environment.
 What `~/.nix-profile/etc/profile.d/nix.sh` really does is simply to add `~/.nix-profile/bin` to `PATH` and `~/.nix-defexpr/channels/nixpkgs` to `NIX_PATH`.
-We\'ll discuss `NIX_PATH` later.
+We'll discuss `NIX_PATH` later.

-Read `nix.sh`, it\'s short.
+Read `nix.sh`, it's short.

 ## FAQ: Can I change /nix to something else?

-You can, but there\'s a good reason to keep using `/nix` instead of a different directory.
+You can, but there's a good reason to keep using `/nix` instead of a different directory.
 All the derivations depend on other derivations by using absolute paths.
 We saw in the first article that bash referenced a glibc under a specific absolute path in `/nix/store`.

-You can see for yourself, don\'t worry if you see multiple bash
+You can see for yourself, don't worry if you see multiple bash
 derivations:

     $ ldd /nix/store/*bash*/bin/bash